-Every spring, for millions of years, the Sandhill Cranes migrate through a narrow patch of Nebraska in what has been called a spiritual event.
-It usually occurs between Valentine’s Day and Tax Day.
-It’s Nebraska’s eco-tourism time for celebrating beauty.
+For millions of years each spring, the Sandhill Cranes have flown through a narrow patch of Nebraska.
+This Great Migration occurs between Valentine’s Day and Tax Day.
+It’s eco-tourism's window for celebrating the spiritual beauty of nature.

-But in 2020, this yearly event was closed to the public when a devastating global pandemic came to Nebraska.
+But in March 2020, this yearly event was closed to the public when the devastating global pandemic hit Nebraska.

-As the Cranes descended on the plains in their awe-inspiring natural display of family, community, and the circle of life, humans were forced apart, first by the pandemic and then by ourselves.
+As the Cranes descended on the plains in their awe-inspiring natural display of family, community, and the circle of life, humans were forced apart, first by a virus and then by ourselves.

-This is the story of what happened after the 2020 Great Migration of the Sandhill Cranes...
+Seasons of COVID is the story of what happened to humans after the 2020 Great Migration of the Sandhill Cranes...

-This is the story of the Pandemic on the Plains.
+It is the story of the pandemic on the local, national, and global stages.

-Seasons of COVID chronicles the chaos of the pandemic as each season brought new challenges, perils, and inflamed debates about race, politics, and public health.
-In other words, we humans struggled to protect our own as we confronted a host of societal challenges.
-We succeeded in some areas and failed in others.
-We learned to social distance and a new vocabulary.
+Seasons of COVID chronicles the chaos of the pandemic as each season brought new challenges, perils, hopes, and inflamed debates about race, politics, and public health.
+As humans struggled to protect ourselves, we succeeded in some areas and failed in others.
+We learned to social distance and a pandemic-induced vocabulary.

-And debates pitting public safety vs individual freedom continue to emerge.
+And debates pitting public safety vs individual freedom crystalized into a major political divide.

-Seasons of COVID combines film shot by award-winning filmmakers with extensive interviews with some of the key subjects of during the pandemic.
-To make this new film, Le Sueur re-assembled key members of The Art of Dissent team and is again working with filmmaker Susan Pahlke, award-winning composer Tom Larson, NUtech Ventures’ Arpi Siyahian (PhD) and Brad Roth (PhD).
+Seasons of COVID combines film shot by award-winning filmmakers with extensive interviews with key subjects filmed over the course of the pandemic.
+To make this new film, producer James Le Sueur re-assembled key members of The Art of Dissent team and is again working with filmmaker Susan Pahlke, award-winning composer Tom Larson, NUtech Ventures’ Arpi Siyahian (PhD) and Brad Roth (PhD).
 James and Susan are co-writing the script and have been filming together since March 2020.

 © 2021 Writer's Guild of America - James Le Sueur